 Bank in Japan: A Guide to Opening Your Account and Choosing the Best Bank

-signs written "bank" in Japanese Procedure
+signs written "bank" in Japanese Moving in

 For foreigners moving to Japan, opening a bank account is an essential step in their daily life.
 In this article, we provide a guide for foreigners to choose the right bank and smoothly proceed with the account opening process.